Dusty Baker on life after the Nationals: ‘This was the toughest wound’

 It has to come back . . .

-It’s been killing me to go to these minor-league games.
+It’s been killing me to go to these minor league games.
 I’m seeing bad baseball.
-I see bad baserunning, no bunting when they need to bunt.
+I see bad base running, no bunting when they need to bunt.
 An excessive amount of pop-ups.
 Strikeouts.
 Almost a no-hitter every day until the sixth inning.
 No first-to-thirds.
 It’s terrible.

-I went to a minor-league game and saw this one team taking batting practice.
+I went to a minor league game and saw this one team taking batting practice.
 I bet if they had 100 balls, 50 of ’em ended up near home plate.
 They were all hitting the top of the cage.
-This one guy hit the top of the cage like five times and this one coach goes, “Good BP.”
+This one guy hit the top of the cage like five times, and this one coach goes, “Good BP.”
 What?
 Good BP?
 That’s the worst BP I’ve ever seen in my life!

 On the Nationals in decline